solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_00__Getting_Started.md

 TODO: Image of VS Code.

 There is a [MySQL](https://marketplace.visualstudio.com/items?itemName=formulahendry.vscode-mysql) extension that allows developers to organize their database connections, administer databases, and query databases.
-Consider adding it to your Visual Studio Code workflow for MySQL.
+Consider adding it to Visual Studio Code envrionment to make working with MySQL instances more efficient.

 ## Development languages

-Once you have determined your editor of choice, you will need to pick a development language or platform.
+Once an editor has been selected, the next step is to pick a development language or platform.
 Below are some quick links:

 [PHP language support]